smikitky/node-multi-integer-range/README.md

 const correct = mr.length(mr.normalize(unsorted)); // 8
 ```

-`parse(data: string, options?: Options)` creates a normalized MultiIntegerRange from a string.
+`parse(data: string, options?: Options)` creates a normalized `MultiIntegerRange` from a string.
 The string parser is permissive and accepts space characters before/after comma/hyphens.
 It calls `normalize()` under the hood, so the order is not important, and overlapped numbers are silently ignored.

 ```ts
 console.log(mr.parse('1-3,10')); // [[1, 3], [10, 10]]
 console.log(mr.parse('3,\t8-3,2,3,\n10, 9 - 7 ')); // [[2, 10]]
 ```

 By default, the string parser does not try to parse unbounded ranges or negative integers.
 You need to pass an `options` object to modify the parsing behavior.
-To avoid ambiguity, all negative integers must always be enclosed in parentheses (sorry for the wacky syntax, but it's always possible to make your custom parsing function if you prefer another syntax).
+To avoid ambiguity, all negative integers must always be enclosed in parentheses (sorry for the wacky syntax!).
+If you don't like the default `parse()`, you can always create and use your custom parsing function instead, as long as it returns a normalized `MultiIntegerRange`.

 ```ts
 console.log(mr.parse('7-')); // throws a SyntaxError